Data protection information for applicants

 Conducting the conversation using MS Teams is voluntary and you can also choose to have a conversation with us via another communication channel.
 However, your options to choose from do not mean that we are asking you for your consent to data processing, but only that other communication channels are available to you for communicating with us.

-When using MS Teams, data transfers outside the EU / EEA are carried out based on the EU controller to non-EU or EEA processor standard contractual clauses (available here: https://ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en).
+When using MS Teams, data transfers outside the EU / EEA are carried out based on the EU standard contractual clauses (available here: ec.europa.eu/info/law/law-topic/data-protection/international-dimension-data-protection/standard-contractual-clauses-scc_en).
 Furthermore, additional safeguards have been agreed with Microsoft which apply to data transfers outside the EU / EEA.

 The retention period of data processed using MS Teams varies.
 Our criterion for determining the retention period is the necessity of the retention for pursuing a legitimate purpose.
-Interview notes are kept for a period of 6 months.
+Application-related data exchanged via MS Teams will be retained for a maximum period of 6 months.

 4. Assessment Centers